yusufcodes/shift-management/README.md

 Managers can do the same, but with the following extras:
 - Adding, editing or deleting shifts for any employee

 ## Installation

-This project has two installation sections, for the frontend (React) and Backend (Node)
+This project has two installation sections, for the Frontend (React) and Backend (Node)

 ### Front End